 - CONSUME VITAMIN-C RICH FOODS, BUT LIMIT CONSUMPTION OF VITAMIN-C SUPPLEMENTS: Vitamin C (ascorbic acid) supplementation may cause kidney stones, especially in men.
 According to one study, men who took high doses of vitamin C supplements doubled their risk of forming a kidney stone.
 Researchers don’t believe vitamin C from food carries the same risk.
 Lemonade and orange juice are also good options.
 They both contain citrate, which may prevent stones from forming.

-- When the patient has right sided renal calculi, with blood passing in urine with sandy sediments, severe pain that awakens the patient from sleep, pain > after passing urine, with flatulence and bloated abdomen- LYCOPODIUM is the medicine that gives relief.
+- When the patient has right-sided renal calculi, with blood passing in urine with sandy sediments, severe pain that awakens the patient from sleep, pain > after passing urine, flatulence, and bloated abdomen- LYCOPODIUM is the medicine that gives relief.

-- When the patient has renal calculi in left kidneys with urine loaded with red granules like sediments with severe stone pain that starts from affected kidney, runs down to pelvis and moves upto hip that’s <ed in sitting/ lying position- BERBERIS VULGARIS is indicated.
+- When the patient has renal calculi in the left kidneys with urine loaded with red granules like sediments with severe stone pain that starts from the affected kidney, runs down to the pelvis, and moves up to the hip that’s <ed in sitting/ lying position- BERBERIS VULGARIS is indicated.

-- CANTHARIS is given when patient has developed sensitivity of affected area with severe burning pains before and after urinating.
-Blood passed with dark coloured scanty urine.
+- CANTHARIS is given when a patient has developed sensitivity to the affected area with severe burning pains before and after urinating.
+Blood passed with dark-colored scanty urine.
 Urine passes in drops with frequent urging to urinate.

 - BENZOIC ACID and URTICA URENS are the medicines for URIC ACID STONE.

 - CALCAREA RENALIS is the homeopathic medicine for CALCIUM RENAL CALCULI.